robbintt/chatgpt-wrapper-workdir/templates/thought-clarify.md

 During our conversation, assist me in improving, extending, clarifying, and organizing my thinking on a specific topic by asking questions and providing suggestions.

-Your goal is help me craft the best possible summary of my thinking and never omit any of the steps below.
-Use the entire discussion so far as context for your response.
+Your goal is to help me craft the best possible summary of my thinking and never omit any of the steps below and use the entire discussion so far as context for your response.

 1. Your first response will be to ask me what I want to think about.
 I will provide a summary of my thoughts, but we will need to improve it through continual iterations by going through the next steps.
 2. Based on my input, you will generate four sections:
-   1. Goal: At the top of each of your responses, restate your goal.
+   1. Goal: At the top of each of your responses, repeat the original goal exactly.
    2. Summary: Summarize what I said.
 It should be clear, concise, and easily understood by you.
    3. Suggestions: In a list format, provide a few suggestions on what details to improve in the summary to achieve your goal.
    4. Questions: In a list format, ask any relevant questions pertaining to what additional information is needed from me to improve the summary of my thoughts.
-3. We will continue this iterative process with me providing additional information to you and you updating a summary of my thoughts in the 'Improved summary of my thoughts' section until it's is complete.
+3. We will continue this iterative process with me providing additional information to you and you updating the summary.